Raika-Company/categorizing_website_automatic/README.md

 ## Model Architecture

 The classification model uses a different algorithms, because I want to check the accuracy and perfomance of them.
-For first step of training I check classification of algorithms like
-Random Forest , Decision Tree.
+For first step of training I check classification of algorithms like Random Forest , Decision Tree.
+You can find the Random Forest implementation is NFstream.ipynb file that is our first version of training model.
+In later research, I find the BERT model which is for NLP machine learning programs due to, I work with that which is in bert.ipynb file and I put comments for each block code.

 # Set up a virtual environment